 - Arrange a frank discussion between the leaders (more than one) and the person concerned.
-This may include the probation officer or other agencies involved. - Make efforts to sustain open communication with the statutory and voluntary agencies involved with the offender - Establish clear boundaries of behaviour in relationships.
-These boundaries may vary depending upon the nature of the offence(s) they have committed - Draw up a contract between leadership and offender based on an open discussion.
-Such a contract may well form part of Multi-Agency Public Protection Arrangements (MAPPA) agreed for an individual in advance of their release from prison - Ensure the contract is signed and dated by the offender and by leaders of the organisation - Understand a contract may be associated with but not solely follow a criminal prosecution.
+This may include the probation officer or other agencies involved. - Make efforts to sustain open communication with the statutory and voluntary agencies involved with the offender. - Establish clear boundaries of behaviour in relationships.
+These boundaries may vary depending upon the nature of the offence(s) they have committed. - Draw up a contract between leadership and offender based on an open discussion.
+Such a contract may well form part of Multi-Agency Public Protection Arrangements (MAPPA) agreed for an individual in advance of their release from prison. - Ensure the contract is signed and dated by the offender and by leaders of the organisation.
+If the offender or person of concern refuses to sign the contract of expectations, consideration will be given to whether the person can continue to participate in church life. - Understand a contract may be associated with but not solely follow a criminal prosecution.
 Similarly, the ending of a period when an offender's name has been on the sex offenders register should not indicate the ending of the contract drawn up between the offender and the leadership.